giorgioangel/vesuvius_autoseg_preprocess/README.md

 ## Acknowledgements

 Special thanks to [Brett Olsen](https://github.com/caethan) for the original implementation of the GPU version of Non-Local-Means, which is based on the skimage version.
+Tim Skinner for the Resisudal Unet edit of the MONAI 3D Unet.